liqunkang/orca_TOC/README.md

 - [x] Add support for the `ORCA FILE OUTLINE` view to automatically scroll to the current line in the ORCA output file.
 - [x] Syntax highliting for the ORCA output file based on the TOC entries.
 - [x] Add settings for enabling/disabling the syntax highlighting for the ORCA output file.
-- [ ] Add command for unfold/fold all TOC entries
+- [x] Add command for toggle collapse/expand the TOC view.
 - [x] Add option to choose different highlight symbols for the TOC entries
 - [ ] Update illustration figures in this README

-## Roadmap
+- [ ] Update the `orca.tmLanguage.json` file to include more syntax definitions for the ORCA output file

-The current version represents an early release of this extension.
+- [ ] Update the `patterns.json` file to include more regular expressions for parsing the ORCA output file

-An important feature that will be added in the next major release is to enable the scrolling of the `ORCA FILE OUTLINE` view to the current line in the ORCA output file.
-This will be useful when the ORCA output file is very long and the user is navigating through the file.
-The `ORCA FILE OUTLINE` view will automatically scroll to the current line in the ORCA output file.
+- [ ] Update the `keywords.json` file to include more keywords for replacing the matched text

 ## For Developers